Tips for Interacting with Someone Living with Alzheimer's Disease

-As a person living with Alzheimer's I am often asked to share my personal experiences in living with this dreaded disease.
-I enjoy talking with others as I hope that by sharing my insights, it will help to break down the stigma around Alzheimer's and dementia, in general.
+As a person living with Alzheimer's, I am often asked to share my personal experiences with living with this disease.
+I enjoy talking with others, and I hope that by sharing my insights, I can help break down the stigma of living with dementia.
 But then, that stigma hits me square in the face.

 Questions that lead to unexpected answers

-Many times, my speeches are set up by the Alzheimer's Association or another organization so when I get to the speaking engagement the group just knows that I am there to speak about Alzheimer's.
-Most of the groups are service organizations or faith-based groups that hear from a variety of speakers throughout the year.
+Often, my speeches are arranged by the Alzheimer's Association or another organization, so when I arrive at the speaking engagement, the group already knows I am there to speak about Alzheimer's.
+Most groups are service organizations or faith-based groups that host a variety of speakers throughout the year.

 I have many "canned" speeches that I use depending on the group.
-When I feel like I am up to it I will go "off script" with some silly anecdote.
-The best part of my presentations to me is the question-and-answer period and time afterwards when people feel free to come up and talk to me.
+When I feel up to it, I will go "off script" with a silly anecdote.
+The best part of my presentations, to me, is the question-and-answer period and the time afterward when people feel free to come up and talk to me about their experiences with Alzheimer's.

 This is when I find out how far we still have to go in fighting the stigma.
 Almost always, the first comment I get is, "You don't look like someone who has Alzheimer's."
 My first thought is usually, "What am I supposed to look like?"
-That is not my response...
+Of course, that is not my actual response...

-I realize they still have the preconceived notion that I should be in an assisted living facility or memory care unit, not someone standing in front of them having a conversation.
+I realize they still have the preconceived notion that I should be in an assisted living facility or memory care unit, not standing in front of them having a conversation.
 I know they mean well.
-However, I cannot imagine them saying to someone who has heart disease, "You don't look like someone that has heart disease."
-My response to them becomes an explanation of how everyone with dementia is different, and there isn't a certain way we should act or behave.
+However, I cannot imagine them saying to someone who has heart disease, "You don't look like someone who has heart disease."
+My response to them becomes an explanation of how everyone with dementia is different, and that there isn't a certain way we should act or behave when interacting with Alzheimer's.

 Interacting with someone who has Alzheimer’s

-I want to be treated like a human being who is worthy of relating to, not someone to be cared for.
-I want to be treated with respect just like anyone else would be.
+I want to be treated like a human being worthy of connection, not simply someone to be cared for.
+I want to be treated with respect, just like anyone else.
 The preconceived notion that I am less of a human being because I have Alzheimer's is very hurtful.
 Do people think someone who has cancer is less of a human being?

 Just like a normal human being

-It is hard living with this disease.
-It is hard to explain what you are experiencing, and even harder to have to defend it when you have to.
+It is hard to live with this disease.
+It is hard to explain what you are experiencing, and even harder to have to defend it to others.
 Accepting your limitations while still trying to maintain a worthwhile lifestyle is hard for anyone.

-It is doubly hard when others cast their preconceived limitations on you.
-Let us be who we are – not who you want us to be.
-We may not be the same person you remember, but we are still a person worthy of your love and respect.
+It is doubly hard when others cast their preconceived limitations upon you.
+Let us be who we are—not who you want us to be.
+We may not be the same person you remember, but we are still a person worthy of your love and respect as you are interacting with Alzheimer's.

 Join the conversation